abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   - Bash (tested/developed using version 5)
   - Find (Linux utility, tested/developed using GNU findutils 4.6)
   - The default settings of command history.
-     It is enabled and this tool (function) name not prevented of saving by HISTIGNORE variable value.
+     It is enabled and this tool (function) name must not be prevented being saved by HISTIGNORE variable value.
 So not messing up this default settings is required.
 If merely single letter needs to be prevented from command history saving, exclude the name, e.g.
      `HISTIGNORE=[!l]`
      when **l** is the function name
   - Optional, as required by optional feature: